AkshayKothule/React/readme.md

 3)A push-based approach requires the app (you, the programmer) to decide how to schedule work.
 A pull-based approach allows the framework (React) to be smart and make those decisions for you.

+Props In React :
+-the props are a type of object where the value of attributes of a tag is stored.
+The word “props” implies “properties”.
+ -props, or properties, are objects that pass data from one component to anothe 1)Props are used to pass data between components in a ReactJS application.

+2) Props are passed in a unidirectional flow from parent to child component.

+3) Props are passed in a unidirectional flow from parent to child component.

+4)Props data is read-only, so child components can't change data from the parent component.

 ```